mattlean/lean-js-app-starter/examples/counter-react/README.md

-# Counter (React)
+# Counter, React Version

-This is a counter app written in [TypeScript](https://typescriptlang.org) with [React](https://react.dev).
+This is a counter browser app written in [TypeScript](https://typescriptlang.org) with [React](https://react.dev).

-Check out the [`counter` example](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-browser) if you want to see an alternate version of this app written without the use of frontend frameworks/libraries.
+_Check out the [`counter` example](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-browser) if you want to see an alternate version of this app written without the use of frontend frameworks/libraries._

 ## Live Demo